Maksim-jmb/agent2/README.md

 # agent2
 Vfx/Stacked Panel test agent - with clickbars for swapping window layouts from RR/Vfx, and relay group RR's

-work in progress - current agent i'm throwing my ideas at, didn't have time to try and get Vfx nicely into Basic Agent so I left it as is.
+work in progress - current agent i'm throwing my ideas at, didn't have time to try and get Vfx to work in the Basic Agent so I left it as is.
-Everything will change with new updates - so i'm just spending time on testing things rather then cleaning things up nicely.
+Everything will change with new updates from Lax - just spending time on testing/learning more about LavishScript atm.
+I'll probably update this one as I learn more.

 Setup for 2560x1080 - 1920x1080 monitor layout
 Vfx view - Mouse2 or MouseWheel for selecting - they are also tied into swapping out of RR fixed Layout